 Remus turned over and pulled me down.
 After a heated kiss, his hands travelled leisurely over my backside before tugging at my towel.
 In a sudden movement that made me gasp, he rolled me onto my back and reached for the massage oil.
 With a wolfish grin, he removed the stopper.

-In the dark, with Remus' skin next to mine, I felt secure enough to admit, "I don't think Harry likes me much."
+Later, in the dark, with Remus's skin next to mine, I felt secure enough to admit, "I don't think Harry likes me much."

 "He's a boy who has encountered more evil than most grown men.
 He doesn't give his trust or friendship instantly."